Bedrock-OSS/bedrock-wiki/docs/concepts/lang.md

 ---
-layout: page
 title: .lang
-parent: Concepts
 ---

-# Understanding .lang

 Bedrock Minecraft allows us to write the text in our addons as codes: For example, `action.hint.exit.pig`.
 Then in the language files, we define these codes: `action.hint.exit.pig=Tap sneak to dismount`.

 This workflow has two main advantages:

 -   Consolidates all of your text into one location, allowing you to more easily check for spelling mistakes and change the text after the fact
 -   Allows internationalization.
 We can provide `.lang` files for multiple languages, allowing us to translate the text in our addon.

 ## Where can lang-codes be used?

 Lang-codes can be used in any of the following places:

 -   pack name
 -   pack description
 -   entity name
 -   item name
 -   books
 -   signs
 -   tellraw commands

 As you can see, lang-codes can be used pretty much wherever you write text in your addon.